jbreckmckye/hexo-theme-octo/README.md

 ### This theme won't make Hexo understand Octopress markup

 Hexo and Octopress use completely different markup languages for posts and pages.
-This theme won't solve this problem for you - it just makes your Hexo blog look like Octopress.
+This theme won't solve that problem for you - it just makes your Hexo blog look like Octopress.
 To migrate your posts, try using [hexo-migrator-octopress](https://www.npmjs.com/package/hexo-migrator-octopress).

 ### Writing in Hexo